2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Potapov A and Salyulev A. (2023).
 VOLATILITY OF SATURATED VAPOR COMPONENTS OF MOLTEN MIXTURES UCl4 –MCl (M - ALKALI METAL).
 In F. Kongoli, R. Fehrmann, V. Papangelakis, I. Paspaliaris, G. Saevarsdottir, G. Kipouros, R. Singh, F. Wang, D. Macdonald, R. Gupta, M. Barinova, F. Ahmed, H. Ozgunay, K. Tang, N.N.
-Thanh, C. Gaidau, K. Kolomaznik (Eds.), Sustainable Industrial Processing Summit Intl.
+Thanh, C. Gaidau, K. Kolomaznik (Eds.), Sustainable Industrial Processing Summit Volume 14 Intl.
 Symp on Electrochemistry, Molten Salts, Corrosion and Recycling (pp. 57-58).
 Montreal, Canada: FLOGEN Star Outreach